davidlwillson/sofreeus-mirror/.gitlab/issue_templates/payout-an-event.md

 # Account an SFS event

-TODO:
-- Put this in chronological order.
-Anything that must be done constantly or repeatedly, rather than once in the value-stream, should go in a special top-level section name 'daily' or 'weekly' or whatever and maybe doesn't need a check-box.
-- Make the directions as simple as possible, so any future assistants will have an easier time following them.

 BEFORE CLASS:
 * [ ] Add current class to the [sign in](https://docs.google.com/forms/d/1OPw-wTdy61ubIe2wb8CJQ7iwJjOkWk2e3bYVdtRwtVU/edit) and [feedback](https://docs.google.com/forms/d/10_OS7AVOMO5ZehhkbOqBETT5Ou98N93prJH9CtwE8C8/edit) page on Google drive
 * [ ] If there is a pre-filled link prior to class use this (should be provided by the person that did this OR will be on SFS's meetup)